michalkonecny/polypaver/paver-todo.md

     * DONE deal with universal_real* in the peak example

-    * add README files to all folders describing:
+    * add README to the SPARK folder

         * how the VCs were derived

         * how to prove them using PolyPaver